 At What Age do We See Menstrual Cycle?

 Generally, the average age into puberty for girls is between the age of 9 and 16. while for boys is between the age of 9 and 12; in some cases, puberty can start earlier or later than the age range.

-This process lasts more or less six years: (16 years for females and 18 years for males.)
+This process lasts over six years: 16 years for females and 18 years for males.